On this page you will find out about the Transport Portfolio agencies, our objectives and achievements.

 - Improving community amenity through the development of roadside stopping places, the incorporation of public art into infrastructure and understanding the needs of all transport users.

 Want to know more?
-Please visit the Main Roads website.
+Visit the Main Roads WA website by clicking the link below.

 Public Transport Authority

-On the public transport front, the Public Transport Authority continually plans and follows through on WA's public transport priorities which have contributed to our system being recognised as one of the finest in the country.
+The Public Transport Authority (PTA) plans and follows through on WA's public transport priorities, with the State's system having been recognised as one of the finest in the country.

 - Designing, building and maintaining transport infrastructure;